1042976/leetcode/0327_Count_of_Range_Sum/README.md

 ### 327.Count of Range Sum

 So far we have three solutions: Merge Sort, Segment Tree and Binary Indexed Tree.
 Each of them  has time complexity O(NlogN) and Space complexity O(N), where N is the size of the input array nums.
-To understand these solutions,  just remember the fact that the sum of values from index i to j is sum(i,j) = sum[j]-sum[i-1], where i <= j;
+To understand these solutions,  just remember the fact that the sum of values from index i to j is sum(i,j) = sum[j]-sum[i-1], where i <= j.

 #### 1.Merge Sort (Accepted, faster than 54.19%)